apache/druid/docs/operations/spark.md

 ### Metadata Client Configs
 The properties used to configure the client that interacts with the Druid metadata server directly.
 Used by both reader and the writer.
-The `metadataPassword` property can either be provided as a string that will be used as-is or can be provided as a serialized PasswordProvider that will be resolved when the metadata client is first instantiated.
-If a custom PasswordProvider is used, be sure to register the provider with the PasswordProviderRegistry before use.
+The `metadataPassword` property can either be provided as a string that will be used as-is or can be provided as a serialized DynamicConfigProvider that will be resolved when the metadata client is first instantiated.
+If a  custom DynamicConfigProvider is used, be sure to register the provider with the DynamicConfigProviderRegistry before use.

 |Key|Description|Required|Default|
 |---|-----------|--------|-------|